 This dish is super easy and super good!
 No standing over a skillet of hot grease either!
-So good, it was impossible to refrain from having a second serving!
-I had zucchini, yellow and calaba squash in the refrigerator but decided to use the calaba today.
+So good, it was impossible to refrain from having a second serving! :) I had zucchini, yellow and calaba squash in the refrigerator but decided to use the calaba today.
 Calaba and zucchini are in the same family of vegetables and very similar in appearance and flavor.
-However calaba has less water in it and is usually much cheaper.
-I debated whether to parboil the calaba squash slices for a minute or two for this but decided against doing so.
-It got fully done in the 20 minutes just fine.
-The pork rinds make it crunchy on the outside, but it is soft and moist on the inside.
-I use Randolphs pork rinds, which are not quite as salty as most brands, as I am very sodium sensitive.
-I find them at my local Walmart.
-This dish is Induction friendly.
+However calaba is usually shorter, lighter-skinned, has less water content, has yellower flesh and is usually much cheaper.
+I think it tastes a bit better than the longer, darker-skinned type of zucchini.

 16 oz. zucchini, calaba (its cousin) or yellow squash